pavelVPo/diseases_from__OT/README.md

 Here is the code based on the results described in https://www.mdpi.com/1467-3045/45/4/223

-to assess level of association for distinct diseases.
+to assess the level of associations for distinct diseases.

 OpenTargets data (https://platform.opentargets.org/),